Reviewed by Nina Knudsen

 This is the most common arrangement.
 Co-tenants are two (or more) roommates sharing one lease agreement.
 Both tenants are equally responsible for paying the rent, as well as making any necessary repairs if they cause damage to the premises.

-How the costs such as utilities, insurance, and cable, are divided up and would be decided by the tenants themselves, hopefully in a signed Roommates Agreement.
+How the costs such as tenant insurance, utilities, and cable, are divided up and would be decided by the tenants themselves, hopefully in a signed Roommates Agreement.
 If one of the co-tenants wants to move out, they can provide notice, in writing, to the landlord.

 If just one of several co-tenants move out, that would typically end the lease agreement with the landlord and require the remaining tenants to sign a new one.
 This can be avoided by finding a new roommate to replace the departing one.